geoserver/geoserver/doc/en/developer/source/policies/committing.rst

 The second allows a developer to make commits to the core modules of geoserver.
-Being granted this stage of access takes time, and is obtained only after the developer has gained the trust of the other core comitters.
+Being granted this stage of access takes time, and is obtained only after the developer has gained the trust of the other core committers.

 Community commit access
 ^^^^^^^^^^^^^^^^^^^^^^^